 - During any period of locally inclement weather that does not warrant college-wide cancellation of classes, a student unable to get to class shall be allowed, at the first opportunity, to make up any in-class examinations and to submit any assignments that require the student’s physical presence on the campus.

 Emergencies—Information for Employees

-Parking lots K (Student Union loop), D (south of Roberts Hall), and E (south of Alex and Ani Hall) will be given priority for clearing during snow emergencies resulting in class cancellation.
-This is to facilitate access to the dining center for resident students and to provide a cleared parking area for nonteaching employees.
+Parking lots K (Student Union loop), D (south of Roberts Hall and Alex and Ani Hall) will be given priority for clearing during snow emergencies that result in class cancellation.
+This arrangement facilitates access to the dining center for resident students and provides a cleared parking area for nonteaching employees.